-Scanno is a charming ancient mountain village in the province of L'Aquila, in the Abruzzo region of central Italy.
-It has been an inspiration for generations of artists and photographers – MC Escher, Cartier-Bresson and Berengo Gardin to name a few.
+Scanno is an ancient mountain village in the province of L'Aquila, in the Abruzzo region of central Italy.
+It has been an inspiration for generations of artists and photographers – MC Escher, Henri Cartier-Bresson, Mario Giacomelli and Gianni Berengo Gardin to name but a few.
 Hilde visited in the 1930s, on more than one occasion.

 The people who helped put the 2008 exhibition together.

 More photos from this opening can be seen on Francesca Pompa's Facebook post